guihen01/Rest-API-Get-All-Groups/README.md

 # Distribution 2

-Is is also distributed as a published application (git .zip file in : .........) the zip file is a compressed folder that include the published application
+Is is also distributed as a published application (git .zip file   : .........)

+Get-All-Jira-Groups.zip

+The zip file is a compressed folder that include the published application

 publishiong profile :  https://github.com/guihen01/Rest-API-Get-All-Groups/blob/main/Publishing%20Profile.PNG